 The Positive And Negative Effects Of Coffee On Sore Throat

-There are both possible advantages and disadvantages to taking into account while analyzing the impact of coffee on a sore throat.
+There are both possible advantages and disadvantages to take into account while analyzing the impact of coffee on a sore throat.

 Positive results